OpenVAA/voting-advice-application/frontend/src/lib/_api/README.md

 - Consider electionId and constituencyId for NominationData
 - Convert `vaa-matching` `entity` to `target`
 - Locale change for dataRoot: check duplicate updates on server, check invalidate bc cached Promises seem to be returned when changing locale back to an earlier one => consider whole locale change logic

+## Check off each of the following tasks as they are completed

+- [ ] I have reviewed the changes myself in this PR.
+Please check the [self-review document](https://github.com/OpenVAA/voting-advice-application/blob/main/docs/contributing/self-review.md)
+- [ ] I have added or edited unit tests.
+- [ ] I have run the unit tests successfully.
+- [ ] I have run the e2e tests successfully.
+- [ ] I have tested this change on my own device.
+- [ ] I have tested this change on other devices (Using Browserstack is recommended).
+- [ ] I have tested my changes using the [WAVE extension](https://wave.webaim.org/extension/)
+- [ ] I have added documentation where necessary.
+- [ ] Is there an existing issue linked to this PR?

+**Clean up your git commit history before submitting the pull request!**